-After storm’s miss, Louisiana and Texas brace for hurricane round two — Laura
+After storm’s miss, Louisiana and Texas brace for hurricane round two: Laura

 “A lot of us live with risk every day,” he said.
 “We go fishing in storms, play with alligators, go swimming with snakes.
 Death is always, and life is risk.”

-At the Uptown Wal-Mart, Elsa Sanchez, 34, seemed to agree.
+At the Uptown Walmart, Elsa Sanchez, 34, seemed to agree.

 “It looks like Marco is weakening, so we are just getting ready for Laura now,” she said.
 “This is nature.
 You can’t fight with nature.”